-The actuarially determined contribution rate increased from 5.80% for FY 2007 to 6.95% for FY 2008.
-During the year ended June 30, 2006, the Plan's assets earned 11.8% on a market value basis.
-However, due to the Plan's asset-smoothing technique and an accumulation of past asset losses, the return on the actuarial asset value was 8.3%.
-This return was slightly above the assumed rate of return of 8.0% and resulted in an actuarial gain on investments of \$31 thousand.
+The actuarially determined contribution rate increased from 6.74% for FY 2011 to 7.5% for FY 2012.
+During the year ended June 30, 2010, the Plan's assets earned 13.8% on a market value basis.
+However, due to the Plan's asset-smoothing technique which recognizes only 20% of returns below the 8% assumption, the return on the actuarial asset value was positive 4.7%.
+This return was below the assumed rate of return of 8.0% and resulted in an actuarial loss on investments of \$470 thousand.

-The plan also experienced an actuarial loss on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled and dying at rates different from the actuarial assumptions.
-The loss added \$1.8 million to the actuarial liability.
-Half of this loss was due to a correction we made on the way that salary was projected by the prior actuary.
-It also reflects the recognition of a member's ability to retire with unreduced benefits when their age plus service exceeds 90.
+The plan also experienced an actuarial loss on Plan liabilities resulting from members retiring, terminating, becoming disabled and dying at rates different from the actuarial assumptions.
+The loss increased the actuarial liability by \$367 thousand.
 This type of activity is normal in the course of plan experience.
 The Plan will experience actuarial gains and losses over time because we cannot predict exactly how people will behave.
 When a plan experiences alternating gains and losses that are small compared to the total actuarial liability, then the plan's actuarial assumptions are reasonable.

-As of the June 30, 2006 actuarial valuation, the Plan's unfunded actuarial liability/(surplus) was \$2.4 million.
-This is an increase from last year's unfunded actuarial liability/(surplus) of \$0.8 million.
+As of the June 30, 2010 actuarial valuation, the Plan's unfunded actuarial liability was \$2,936 thousand.
+This is an increase from last year's unfunded actuarial liability of \$1,931 thousand.